Hepatitis Immunizations (cont.)

 Hepatitis B vaccine

-Up to 95% of infected adults are able to clear the hepatitis B virus from their body and become immune to further infections with hepatitis B. However, some people are not able to clear the hepatitis B virus and it progresses to chronic (persistent) infection and inflammation of the liver.
-Approximately 90% of infants infected at birth and 25%–50% of infected children aged 1–5 years have chronic persistent infection.
+Most infected adults are able to clear the hepatitis B virus from their body and become immune to further infections with hepatitis B. However, some people are not able to clear the hepatitis B virus and it progresses to chronic (persistent) infection and inflammation of the liver.
+Most infants infected at birth and 25% to 50% of infected children aged 1–5 years have chronic persistent infection.

 There are also combination vaccines on the market that provide protection against hepatitis B and other diseases.
 For example:

 Hepatitis B vaccines are effective and safe.
-Up to 95% of vaccinated individuals develop protective antibodies when they get the vaccine and are protected from infection with hepatitis B. Among individuals at high risk for infection with hepatitis B include:
+Most vaccinated individuals develop protective antibodies when they get the vaccine and are protected from infection with hepatitis B. Among individuals at high risk for infection with hepatitis B include: